 See Stories by Jim Luce on:

-The James Jay Dudley Luce Foundation (www.lucefoundation.org) supporting young global leadership is affiliated with Orphans International Worldwide (OIWW), raising global citizens.
-If supporting youth is important to you, subscribe to J. Luce Foundation updates here.
+The James Jay Dudley Luce Foundation (www.lucefoundation.org) is the umbrella organization under which Orphans International Worldwide (OIWW) is organized.
+If supporting young global leadership is important to you, subscribe to J. Luce Foundation updates here.